east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 * Delete the related media folders from the media recycle bin when the content recycle bin is emptied.
 * When a page is deleted, and its media folder contains files that are also used by other pages, those files are moved to the media folder for one of the other pages.
 * An extra option to decide, when copying a media folder tree with a page, whether also to copy the files contained in its folders.
 The copied page still refers to the original files, so it may not be helpful to make copies.
 * When a page is copied, it is not automatically published.
 This replicates how Umbraco works by default.
+* When modifying Umbraco content from an Umbraco Web API, supports getting the userId from `uMediaSync.config` instead of using the identify of the current user.

 ## uMediaSync